KaixiangGU/foodie-app/README.md

 ### Key Features

-- Multistep recipe form
+- Show all posted recipes on home page
+- Navigate to recipe details page when click recipe card
+- Sign up a new account with email and password
+- Sign in with email and Google login<br/>

+#### After sign in users are allowed to:

-- Create and post new recipe
+- Create new recipe
-- Delete recipe
-- Edit posted recipes
+- Edit or delete posted recipes
-- Add favorite recipes
+- Add favorite recipes to your account
+- Only show favorite recipes
-- Show faorite recipes
+- Only show recipes that are created by user
-- Recipe details page
+- Log out

 ### Potential features in the future

-- User authentication
 - Upload multiple images when create recipe
 - Recipes Pagination
 - Ratings
 - Search recipe
 - User comments
-- Beautifully designed welcome page
+- Welcome page

 ## Getting Started